|

 Only downside is the different dog website, it definitely needs some work, but we get there in the end.

-DwaynettaDibbley• a year ago
+DwaynettaDibbley• 3 years ago

 I'm about to give this a go.
 Our dogs are on Butternut Box at the moment but I am concerned about the high number of lentils, peas, potato and beans in their recipes (every single recipe contains lots of them).
 I know the jury is out on legumes at the moment, but I thought if I could mix it up a bit the percentage of legumes in their diets will be reduced.
 This is still grain free by the looks of it, but with considerably less legumes.
 I will come back after they try it with their verdict.